carlosp420/nymphalidae_diversification/MS.md

 splits on the posterior distribution of trees that were inferred by MEDUSA on the MCC tree.

-Our Multi-MEDUSA approach to perform analyses on the posterior distribution of trees found strong support for an increase in diversification rate in the tribe Ithomiini and the genus *Charaxes*, and for a decrease in diversification rate in the subtribe Danaina.
+Our MultiMEDUSA approach to perform analyses on the posterior distribution of trees found strong support for an increase in diversification rate in the tribe Ithomiini and the genus *Charaxes*, and for a decrease in diversification rate in the subtribe Danaina.
 Due to phylogenetic uncertainty, we did not obtain